kisimita/simpleroutingsvg/README.md

 # Usage
 1. Open the project with Android Studio
-2. Launch the app on device or emulator
+2. Launch the app on device
 3. Choose two rooms.
 Note that not all rooms can be selected.
 Sorry about my lazy :)
 4. Press "Test" button to show the shortes path